JeremyWurbs/dosaku/README.md

 ```

 If it is not clear, the above lines will **delete every file on disk**.
 They have not been tested, but it is likely that
-running `dosk.Tester.exec(code)` would successfully run the above lines to their natural end.
+running `dosk.Tester.exec(code, globals=globals())` would successfully run the above lines to their natural end.

 In other words, running dynamically generated code is a very *dangerous* operation.

+By default, Dosaku agents will not be given access to the `exec` command.
+If you enable your agents to run executor
+modules, however, you are again ultimately responsible for whatever code they run on your behalf.

 ### Working with Dosaku